ans-group/terraform-provider-ecloud/docs/resources/ecloud_tag.md

 ## Argument Reference

 - `name`: (Required) Name of the tag.
 This is the primary identifier and label for the tag
-- `scope`: Scope of the tag, indicating what type of resources this tag is intended for (e.g., "instance", "vpc", "network")
+- `scope`: Scope of the tag.
+Tag names must be unique within a given scope.

 ## Attributes Reference

 - `id`: ID of the tag
 - `name`: Name of the tag
 - `scope`: Scope of the tag
-- `created_at`: Timestamp when the tag was created
-- `updated_at`: Timestamp when the tag was last updated

 ## Import